virt-manager/virt-manager/README.md

    [BugReporting](http://virt-manager.org/page/BugReporting).
  - There are further project details on the [virt-manager](http://virt-manager.org/) website.
- - See the [HACKING](HACKING) file for info about submitting patches or contributing translations.
+ - See the [HACKING.md](HACKING.md) file for info about submitting patches or contributing translations.